doozr/doozr.github.io/_posts/2016-05-27-p0004_palindrome_product_test.md

 {% endhighlight %}

 And there we have it.
 This is the closest I can get to a non-imperative solution that only has a bit of state attached.
 It returns the correct answer of *906609* in a mere *20ms*, so that's better at least.
+A quick modification to candidates to make it emit every possibility indicates that a total of 9930 calculations were performed, or 1.2% of the original implementation.